VNC Usage

 Installation

-You'll first want to install a VNC client on your computer.
-I recommend TigerVNC.
+You'll first want to install a VNC client on your computer—we recommend TigerVNC.
 To install TigerVNC on Ubuntu, run the following command:

 sudo apt install tigervnc